syncfusion-content/javascript-docs/js/api/ejDatePicker.md

 Toggles the readonly state of the widget.
-When the widget is readonly it doesn't allow user input.
+When the widget is readonly, it doesn't allow your input.